samantamrityunjay/Automatic-assignment-of-ICD10-codes/README.md

 At the root of the project, you will have:

 - **main.py**: used for training and testing different models
-- **requirements.txt**: contains the minimum dependicies for running the project
+- **requirements.txt**: contains the minimum dependencies for running the project
 - **w2vmodel.model**: gensim word2vec model trained on MIMICIII discharge summaries
 - **src**: a folder that contains:
   - **bert**: contains utilities and files for pretrained bert model